Flood restoration works – roads

 Additional works

-Kyogle Road (Terragon, Uki and Clarrie Hall Dam): Concept designs have been received from WSP for Clarrie Hall Dam Road and Kyogle Road at Terragon and are waiting for approval from TfNSW.
+Kyogle Road (Terragon, Uki and Clarrie Hall Dam): concept designs have been received from WSP for Clarrie Hall Dam Road and Kyogle Road at Terragon and are waiting for approval from TfNSW.

 Reserve Creek Road has had safety measures put in place following damage caused by ex-Tropical Cyclone Alfred.
 The speed limit has been reduced and there is a 4.5 tonne weight limit.